dev4press/coreactivity/readme.txt

 * IP2Location Local Database
 * MaxMind GeoLite2 Local Database

-To use IP2Location, you need to have account on IP2Location, to get the download token, and getting the Lite versions of the database is free.
+To use IP2Location, you need to have an account on IP2Location, to get the download token, and getting the Lite versions of the database is free.
 To use MaxMind GeoLite2, you need to have MaxMind account, and the license for downloading the files, it is free for the GeoLite2 database files.
 Plugin supports use of all Lite databases for both providers, and using the provided token it can keep the database updated on a weekly basis.

 = More Features =
 * Instant Notifications
 * Daily Digest Notifications
 * Weekly Digest Notifications
+* IP WhoIs Information / v1.8
+* Request Device Detection / v1.6
 * Log Cleanup Tools
 * Auto Log Cleanup
 * Log Live Updates